ec-doris/EuKnowledgeGraph/README.md

 # EuKnowledgeGraph

+This repository contains the configurations of the Wikibase instance hosting the EU Knwoledge Graph.

 # Usage
+- install docker compose
-- run docker-compose up
+- run "docker-compose up"
-- run ./script
+- run "./script"